pingdomserver/docker-scout/README.md

 The `--privileged` flag will allow gathering the disk capacity metrics from the host.

-The [docker plugin](https://scoutapp.com/xscout/plugin_urls/19761-docker-monitor) requires reading from `/host/var/run/docker.sock` (mounted above).
-This mounting is unnecessary if the docker plugin will not be in use.

 ### scoutd config options

 Any option may be set in the provided scoutd.yml file.
 This file must be world-readable and mounted to `/etc/scout/scoutd.yml` (see above command).
 For a list of options, see our [scoutd help page](http://help.scoutapp.com/v1.2/docs/scoutd-beta#configuration).

+## Monitoring Docker Containers

+Monitor the resource usage of your running containers with our [__Docker Monitoring Plugin__](https://scoutapp.com/plugin_urls/19761-docker-monitoring).

+The plugin requires reading from `/host/sys/fs/cgroup` (mounted above).
+This mounting is unnecessary if the docker plugin will not be in use.

 ## Questions?
 Using Docker?

 Shoot us an email at support@scoutapp.com or open an issue.
+Full help documentation is available on our [help site](http://help.scoutapp.com/v1.2/docs/docker).